stakeworld/stakeworld-treasury/Q4-RPC-setup-maintenance.md

-# Proposal: STAKEWORLD RPC nodes setup and maintenance Q4 2022
+# Proposal: STAKEWORLD RPC nodes maintenance Q4 2022

 Proponent: Et9M3rrA7H2kHQEGRXHxufcp9HTEmFirMWtKHvjoJ85r1C9 (identity: STAKEWORLD)

 Date: 24.11.2022

-Requested KSM: 58 KSM
+Requested KSM: 38 KSM

 ## Description
-This request is for funding first setup and maintenace of stakeworld RPC services for kusama and polkadot.
-We originally proposed it as a tip just like the [snapshot service](/Q3-setup-maintenance.md) which was also submitted as a tip (as adviced by the council) but since the Gov2 became active switched it to a request in the "Infrastructure maintenance bounty".
+This request is for funding maintenace of stakeworld RPC services for kusama and polkadot.
+We originally proposed it as a tip just like the [snapshot service](/Q3-setup-maintenance.md) which was also submitted as a tip (as adviced by the council) but since Gov2 became active switched it to a request in the "Infrastructure maintenance bounty".

 ## Context/problem/solution